RenaudDev/RemoteWebsite/content/blog/Affiliate Marketing Business Plan/index.md

 ---
-title: "Effective Affiliate Marketing Business Plan in 5 Steps"
+title: "5-Point Plan for a Successful Affiliate Marketing Business"
 description: "Master a successful affiliate marketing business plan in 5 easy steps, boosting your online presence and revenue potential."
 slug: affiliate-marketing-business-plan
 authors: